 Futurism

 Futurism is an early 20th-century art movement that celebrated speed, technology, energy, and modernity.
-Originating in Italy with figures like Filippo Tommaso Marinetti, Umberto Boccioni, and Giacomo Balla, Futurism sought to break from the past and embrace the dynamism of the industrial age.
+Emerging in Italy through visionaries like Filippo Tommaso Marinetti, Umberto Boccioni, and Giacomo Balla, Futurism sought to shatter tradition and embrace the relentless dynamism of the industrial age.
+Its bold lines, kinetic motion, and mechanized imagery captured the optimism—and chaos—of progress.
+Reimagined today through the Output.GURU AI creative generator, AI futurism translates this obsession with movement and innovation into AI-generated art that fuses machine intelligence with the same radical energy that once defined the future itself.

 Visually, Futurist art is characterized by bold lines, fragmented forms, repeated motion, and radiant color, all used to convey movement, aggression, and the mechanical power of modern life.
 Common themes include urban landscapes, machines, vehicles, war, and the human figure in motion.